 Learn more about major concepts in Full Stack or jump into creating your first experiment:

 - Use your feature flag to run feature tests without deploying code, or run a standalone A/B test.
-Choose user IDs, target with attributes, track events, and preview experiment variations.
+Choose user IDs, target audiences with attributes, track events, and preview experiment variations.

 - Analyze the results of your experiment.